Arindo-Mudiare/laravel-5.8-user-registration-system-/readme.md

 --php artisan make:provider BladeExtrasServiceProvider

-## Deleting the user_role relationship when a user is deleted
+## Implemented Deleting the user_role relationship when a user is deleted

+## Implemented adding a role by default when a user is created

+## Implemented Admin impersonating another user functionality

+--create custom controller under Admin namespace
+-- php artisan make:controller \\Admin\\ImpersonateController